tvmb/react-native-tv-exit/README.md

 # react-native-tv-exit
-Simple exit module for react-native projects for tvOS
+Simple exit module for react-native projects for tvOS.
+Call whenever you want to close out your app and go back to the homescreen.

 Installation
 ------------